ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.md

 {: #vmware-solutions-shared-getting-started-create-schematics}

 1. Navigate to the [{{site.data.keyword.bplong_notm}}](https://{DomainName}/schematics/overview) overview page and click **Create a workspace**.
+2. On the page, enter the link to our GitHub repository where our Terraform template for this tutorial is stored, `https://github.com/IBM-Cloud/vmware-solutions-shared`.
+3. Select `terraform_v0.15` as the **Terraform version**.
+Click **Next**.
-2. Enter the workspace name for your workspace, i.e. `vmware-tutorial`.
+4. Enter the workspace name for your workspace, i.e. `vmware-tutorial`.
-   - Select the resource group and location of the workspace, you can also add tags and description as needed.
+5. Select the resource group and location of the workspace, you can also add tags and description as needed.
-   - Click **Create** to create your workspace.
-Your workspace is created with a Draft state and the workspace Settings page opens.
+6. Click **Next** and then **Create** to create your workspace.
+Your workspace is created and the workspace Settings page opens.
-3. Connect your workspace to the GitHub source repository where our Terraform template for this tutorial is stored.
-   - On the workspace Settings page, enter the link to our GitHub repository, `https://github.com/IBM-Cloud/vmware-solutions-shared`.
-   - Select `terraform_v0.15` as the **Terraform version**.
-   - Click **Save template information**.
-4. In the Input variables section, enter the information that was previously captured from the VMware vCloud Director console.
+7. In the Input variables section, enter the information that was previously captured from the VMware vCloud Director console.

    Some values have defaults which are appropriate to keep for this tutorial.
    {: tip}